avasharifi/PLSC31101_Final/README.md

 # PLSC31101_Final
-Final project for Computational Methods for Social Science
+Final project for Computational Tools for Social Science
 ## Short Description
 This project analyzes news articles from the Islamic Republic of Iran Broadcasting news articles which mention the United States.
 My intention was to scrape all articles from 1/1/2020 to 6/30/2020 from IRIB news which mention the United States.
 I first scraped 148 pages of search results with 50 articles per page.
 The corpus was made up of 9876 documents.
 I then parsed the text into title, subtitle, date, and text.
 I then translated the content, except for the date, from Persian to English.